Fred Yates (chess player)

-Fred Dewhirst Yates (16 January 1884, Birstall - 11 November 1932, London) was an English chess master who won the British Chess Championship on six occasions.
+Fred Dewhirst Yates (16 January 1884 – 11 November 1932) was an English chess master who won the British Chess Championship on six occasions.
 He started a career in accountancy, but in 1909, abandoned it in favour of becoming a professional chess player and journalist.

 Chess career

 Yates almost won the British Championship in 1911, when he tied for first place with Henry Atkins, but lost the play-off.
 He went on to secure the title in 1913, 1914, 1921, 1926, 1928 and 1931.

 Despite considerable domestic success, his record in international tournaments did not do him justice.
 Often the winner against his strongest opponents, he would then lose to those at the bottom of the table.
 This was particularly apparent at the Budapest tournament of 1926.